 Maryan Abdulkarim, Eija-Liisa Ahtila, Ismo Alanko, Katju Aro, Arthur Bondar, Stefan Bremer, Roxana Crisólogo, Maria Gallen-Kallela, Joanna Haartti, Katriina Haikala, Laura Halonen, Elina Heikka, Iiris Heikka, Ulla Heikkilä, Hanna Heinonen, Veronika Honkasalo, Sara Hornig, Massoud Hossaini, Heidi Hänninen, Kaisa Ilmonen, Risto Isomäki, Johannes Jauhiainen, Helena Kahiluoto, Marie Kajava, Ville Keynäs, Mai Kivelä, Anu Koivunen, Outi Korhonen, Timo Korpi, Harro Koskinen, Anna Kuokkanen, Susanna Kuparinen, Tuomas Kurttila, Ella Lahdenmäki, Veikka Lahtinen, Menna Lhebib, Tuomas Linna, Jani Leinonen, Minna Lyytikäinen, Teemu Matinpuro, Vilma Metteri, Samid Mohamed, Kristo Muurimaa, Timo ”Timppa” Mäkelä, Hende Nieminen, Itohan Okundaye, Alejandro Olarte, Nelli Palomäki, Sami Parkkinen, Panu Pihkala, Miikka Pirinen, Enne Purovaara, Harri Pälviranta, Johanna Rojola, Perttu Saksa, Leena Saraste, Maija Savolainen, Joonas Snellman, Tuija Siltamäki, Jari Tamminen, Kimmo Tiilikainen, Pekka Turunen, Henri Tuulasjärvi, Adolfo Vera, Magi Viljanen, Markus Vinnari, Annamari Vänskä, Marcus Walsh, Hanna Weselius, Timo Wright, Hanna Yli-Tepsa and Esa Ylijääskö.

-Festival of Political Photography is supported by: The Finnish Museum of Photography, Academy of Fine Arts of the University of the Arts Helsinki, Co-operative Tradeka, Finnish Cultural Foundation, Stoa, Patricia Seppälä Foundation, City of Helsinki, Svenska kulturfonden and Ikahu Media Art.
+Supporters and partners of Festival of Political Photography 2014-2019: The Finnish Museum of Photography, Academy of Fine Arts of the University of the Arts Helsinki, Co-operative Tradeka, Finnish Cultural Foundation, Stoa, Patricia Seppälä Foundation, City of Helsinki, Svenska kulturfonden and Ikahu Media Art.

 Artistic Director, Professor / Exhibition Studies and Spatiality,